Qarik-Group/fizzbuzz-cnb-builder/README.md

 ### Introducing our FizzBuzz buildpacks

+I've solved this problem twice.

+The first time is with a single buildpack `buildpacks/fizzbuzz-standalone` that produces a runnable OCI which solves the fizzbuzz problem for the value in `Count`.

-I've solved this problem with three CNBs in order to explore multi-buildpack support, and how optional buildpacks can be used.
+The second solution explores CNB multi-buildpack support, and how optional buildpacks can be used:

 * `buildpacks/display-count` is the primary buildpack that produces a runnable OCI, if source code contains a `Count` file
 * `buildpacks/fizz` is a buildpack that detects if there is a `Count` file, and if its contents are a multiple of 3